Financial Aid Process: Applying for the FAFSA

 The FAFSA is used to apply for federal student financial aid such as the Pell Grant, student loans, and federal work-study.
 Completing the FAFSA is essential to determining your financial aid eligibility.

-Once you have your FSA ID, go to the Federal Student Aid website to fill out your FAFSA form.
-Please note: if you plan to attend college between July 1, 2024, and June 30, 2025, you will need to complete the 2024–2025 FAFSA using income and tax information from 2022.
+Once you have created your studentaid.gov account (FSA ID), go to the Federal Student Aid website to fill out your FAFSA form.
+Please note: if you plan to attend college between July 1, 2026, and June 30, 2027, you will need to complete the 2026–2027 FAFSA using income and tax information from 2024.

 Once you have filled out the application, please complete the following: